The Two Synod Solution

 guidelines of their Primary

-and shall answer in the
+The minister shall answer in the

 affirmative the questions

-and installation service based
+and installation service.
+The

-upon their Primary Synod's
+be based upon their Primary Synod's

 guidelines and policies